Groupoids, imaginaries and internal covers

+Let $\Vv$ be a union of sorts of $\Uu$, closed under images of definable maps.
+So $\Vv$ also admits elimination of imaginaries .
 We will obtain a $\star$-definable groupoid; the set of objects will be $\star$-definable, and the image of an $\infty$-definable set of $\Uu$; the sets of morphisms $\infty$-definable.
 In the situation of \ref{def-ext}, this will be the limit of definable groupoids.